NexGenSoft750/euro-collis/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Internationalization (i18n) - scaffold

+This project includes a small, low-risk i18n scaffold to make adding languages easier later.

+Files added:

+- `src/lib/i18n.ts` - list of supported locales and default.
+- `src/locales/en.json`, `src/locales/fr.json` - example translation files.
+- `src/components/LocaleProvider.tsx` - a lightweight client provider and `useT()` hook.

+How to use:

+- Wrap your app with `LocaleProvider` (already wired in `src/app/layout.tsx`).
+- In client components, call `const t = useT();` then `t('nav.quote')` to get the translation.
+- Add new locales by creating `src/locales/{locale}.json` and adding the locale to `LOCALES` in `src/lib/i18n.ts`.

+Notes:

+- This is intentionally minimal — it lazy-loads JSON locale files on the client.
+For advanced features (server-side translations, formatting, plurals), consider using `next-intl` or `react-i18next` and wire server loading in the App Router.